 - Water: I tested this pizza dough recipe with different amounts of water.
 1 and 1/3 cups is the perfect amount.
 Use warm water to cut down on rise time, about 100-110°F. Anything over 130ºF kills the yeast.

 - Flour: Use unbleached all-purpose white flour in this recipe.
 Bleaching the flour strips away some of the protein, which will affect how much water the flour absorbs.
-You can substitute bread flour for a chewier pizza crust, but add a couple extra Tablespoons of water since bread flour contains more protein than all-purpose flour.
+You can substitute bread flour for a chewier pizza crust.
 If you love whole grain bread, try this whole wheat pizza dough instead.

 - Oil: A couple Tablespoons of extra virgin olive oil adds wonderful flavor to the dough.
 Don’t forget to brush the dough with olive oil before adding the toppings, which prevents the crust from tasting soggy.